Erin Gruwell

 Erin Gruwell (born August 15, 1969) is an American teacher known for her unique teaching method, which led to the publication of The Freedom Writers Diary: How a Teacher and 150 Teens Used Writing to Change Themselves and the World Around Them (1999).
 The 2007 film Freedom Writers and the 2019 PBS documentary Freedom Writers: Stories from the Heart are based on her story.

-Education
+Early life and education

 Erin Gruwell was born in Glendora, California to Stephen Douglass Gruwell, a former baseball scout for the Anaheim Angels, and Sandra Faye Alley.
-Her parents divorced when she was still a young girl.
+Her parents divorced when she was young.
 She graduated from Bonita High School in La Verne, California, and the University of California, Irvine, where she received the Lauds and Laurels Distinguished Alumni Award.
 She earned her master's degree and teaching credentials from California State University, Long Beach, where she was honored as Distinguished Alumna by the School of Education.

-Gruwell originally intended to go to law school to become a lawyer rather than a teacher.
-After watching the 1992 Los Angeles riots on news coverage, she decided to change her profession to a teacher because she believed educating students could make more of a difference.
-She reasoned, "I thought, God, by the time you're defending a kid in the courtroom, the battle's already lost.
-I think that the real fighting should happen here, in the classroom."
+Gruwell intended to study law but after watching the news coverage of the 1992 Los Angeles riots she decided to become a teacher because she realized education could make more of a difference.
+She has said that she chose teaching because she believed the more useful intervention came in the classroom rather than the courtroom.